 Again, the census is less helpful in relation to benchmarking when considering disability as it focusses on population health rather than disability.
-The figures would seem to suggest however that the proportion of those who have declared a disability is around 10% higher than the number who disclosed that they had a disability last year.
-It would appear that the increased disclosure comes from the category of people who had previously declined to disclose which has reduced in the 21/22 session.
-It is therefore positive to have a greater number of individuals disclosing in this protected characteristic.
+Numbers for internal appointments are too low as to be statistically relevant, however the correlation of proportion of those declaring a disability at external application and appointment is noted.
 We are committed to demonstrating progression and taking positive action to attract, recruit and retain disabled people.